 "Ok.
 Maybe you do, but I have a client with that last name.
 It's a real name.
 It's not like coffee, like cup of coffee.
 It's spelled C-O-F-F-E-Y." I spelled it out and then added, "just so you know."

 "I don't know shit about this guy, that doesn't mean anything.
 This guy-- who is he?
 I don't know anyone named Coffee."

 I drew in a deep breath.
 "Dad.
 It's a real name.
 I'm telling you, he's real.
 He's a writer.
 Just talk to him, he's not after anything but career information."

-> In the phone call, I managed to get Dad on board, and to be less suspicious of Kevin.
+In the phone call, I managed to get Dad on board, and to be less suspicious of Kevin.
 The two men ended up having a long talk which Kevin recorded and kept all these years.
 Kevin was kind enough to send the taped interview to the "Hidden Brain" producers, and they used parts of the taped interview with Riley on the show.
-I'm profoundly grateful that this interview happened back in 2008, because there is no other interview with my father on tape, or at least that I've come across.
+I'm grateful that this interview between my father and Kevin happened back in 2008, because there is no other interview with my father on tape, or at least that I've come across.

-> The next blog will deal with Riley's next journal entry.
+The next blog will deal with Riley's next journal entry.
 He writes he was sent to a psychiatrist in Kinston, which would have been a dramatic step back in 1929.
 What were psychiatrists like back then?
 What would happen to a kid sent to one?
 I will also discuss what Riley did that got him in such hot water.